 "This is not a plenary civil hearing.
 It is an enquiry by the Appeal Commissioner as to whether the taxpayer has shown that the tax is not payable."

-25. The Appellant has not discharged the burden of proof to satisfy the Commissioner that the refund is payable by the Respondent pursuant to section 865 of the TCA 1997.
+22. The burden of proof has not been discharged to satisfy the Commissioner that the refund is payable by the Respondent pursuant to section 865 of the TCA 1997.

 Determination